 - If a municipality is located in two or more counties, it is listed in the county with the majority of the municipality's value

-Property Class - lists classes of taxable property.
-Classes 5 (Undeveloped), 5m (Agricultural Forest), 6 (Forest) and 7 (Other) are combined into one grouping for major class determination under state law.
+- Property Class - lists classes of taxable property.
+Classes 5 (Undeveloped), 5m (Agricultural Forest), 6 (Forest) and 7 (Other) are combined into one group for major class determination under state law.

 - Proportion of class value to the total municipal base value